KellerJordan/nanoGPT/README.md

 # StripedAdamW nanoGPT

-Note: this is apparently sort of the same as AdaFactor.
-TBD if there's any difference.
+nvm apparently this is literally just adafactor

 Using `torch.optim.AdamW`: